operator-framework/java-operator-sdk/adr/002-Custom-Resource-Deserialization-Problem.md

 ## Notes

-- The informer implementation if fabric8 client changed in this regard, before it was not stopping on deserialization error, but as describe this change in behavior is completely acceptable.
+- The informer implementation in fabric8 client changed in this regard, before it was not stopping on deserialization error, but as described this change in behavior is completely acceptable.

 - the deserializer can be set to be more lenient by configuring the Serialization Unmatched Field Type module:
   `Serialization.UNMATCHED_FIELD_TYPE_MODULE.setRestrictToTemplates(true);`.
 In general is not desired to